Expect

 - Georgian is the first ― and only ― college in Canada designated a changemaker college by Ashoka U for our role as a leader in social innovation and changemaking in higher education.

-- Recognized leader in student work experience:
+- Recognized leader in student work experience (2022-23 key performance indicators):

-- 100% of our programs emphasize practical, hands-on learning and most offer a formal work-integrated opportunity, ranging from paid co-op terms to internships and field placements.
+- 100% of our programs emphasize practical, hands-on learning and most offer a formal work-integrated opportunity, ranging from paid co-op terms to internships and field placements

 - In addition to traditional co-op, students can apply for an Entrepreneurial Co-op (eCo-op) where they can start a business, or an Innovation Co-op (iCo-op) where they’ll work with peers from various disciplines to create products or services that meet community needs.

-- 110,000 alumni (June 2024).
+- 120,000+ alumni (June 2025).

-- 13,544 full-time students, including over 7,000 international students from 123 countries speaking more than 57 languages.
-(June 2024 audit)
+- 13,544 full-time students, including over 7,000 international students from 123 countries speaking more than 57 languages (June 2025 audit).

-- Approximately 2,309 full- and part-time employees, including student employees.
-(June 2024)
+- Approximately 2,000 full- and part-time employees, including student employees (June 2025).

 - Board of Governors consists of: